 Note: This post contains affiliate links.
 See disclosure for more information.

 Andoni was our driver and tour guide.
 He picked us up at 8:30 am in San Sebastian and we headed to Rioja.
 We made sure to eat breakfast before we left.
 It took about two hours to drive to our first winery, so Andoni gave us an overview of the region and Spanish wine.
-There are three sections of Rioja – Rioja Alta, Rioja Baja, and Rioja Alavesa.
+Some of the best wineries in Spain are located in the Rioja region.
+The region has three sections – Rioja Alta, Rioja Baja, and Rioja Alavesa.
 We would be visiting Rioja Alta and Rioja Alavesa.
-The town of Haro (in Rioja Alta), is really the wine capital of the region and we would be visiting several of the best Rioja wineries there.
+The town of Haro (in Rioja Alta), is the wine capital of the region and we would be visiting several of the best Rioja wineries there.

 We learned quickly that shipping to the US or even the UK was ridiculously expensive.
 Most wineries work with distributors globally, so just ask for the list of distributors and buy it once you get home.
 Of course, you can also buy directly from the winery, but you can only fit so many bottles in your luggage.
 Plus some countries may have restrictions on how much wine you can bring back without paying a tax.